-Thanks to the modern Janecek voting method (D21), we seek solutions most people can agree on.
+Thanks to the modern D21 - Janeček method, we seek solutions most people can agree on.

 Multiple votes will better formulate your opinion.
 When we select single option, we only say one word.
 Once we can choose more preferences, it feels as if we answered with a whole sentence.
 By using multiple votes, we also express our willingness to agree with others.

 We connect communities and search for agreements within opinion spectrum

 The voting game Prezident 21 was our pilot project.
 On the example of the presidential election, we wanted to show how the D21 - Janeček method might work in politics.
 Each user could distribute up to three plus votes as well as one minus vote.
 Who won the online “Game of Thrones”?
 And what other interesting trends appeared in the most popular voting game powered by our method?Read more

 The project draws on research in psychology, sociology, and political science with the aim of presenting a rigorous and comprehensible argument to outline the negative effects of social polarisation and to emphasize the importance of a civil discussion between people who disagree.Read more